-Royal portraiture is a centuries old tradition, but it might be called the forerunner of the posed selfie – an artfully curated image which is meant to promote and aggrandize the subject.
+Royal portraiture is a centuries-old tradition, but it might be called the forerunner of the posed selfie – an artfully curated image that is meant to promote and aggrandize the subject.

-Painted portraits have historically been the privilege of the great and the good (and perhaps the not so good!).
+Painted portraits have historically been the privilege of the great and the good (and perhaps the not-so-good!).
 In Western art, scholars believe portraiture begins with the ancient Egyptians’ stylized profile portraits, continuing through the Greeks to the Romans.
 Around the 1500s the sitter starts to turn towards us, the viewer.
-Now we see more of their body, their clothes, their surroundings.
+Now we see more of their body, their clothes, and their surroundings.
 Objects with symbolic meaning are often included.
 And perhaps most importantly for a modern audience, their eyes finally meet ours.

 We also begin to see more of their homes, their land and their wealth.
-These props give us all kinds of clues and narratives about the lives of the Royals.
+These props evidently give us all kinds of clues and narratives about the lives of the Royals.
 The security of the dynastic line is emphasized as we begin to see the royal family pictured – husbands, wives, and children.
 Look at this beautifully arranged portrait of the young Queen Victoria, her beloved Albert, and their five children.

 Portraits would be found decorating the walls of palaces, civic buildings and the homes of the aristocracy and gentry.
 The earliest known British Royal portrait painted from life is of King Henry VII from 1505.

-In early portraits, the concept of authentic likeness was less important than today.
-Stylized images were the norm, presenting what the royal ‘wanted’ us to see.
-Look at this magnificent portrait of Henry VIII by Hans Holbein, proud and tall with a codpiece indicating his royal virility.
+Surprisingly, in early portraits, the concept of authentic likeness was less important than today.
+Stylized images were the norm, and presented what the royal ‘wanted’ us to see.
+For example, look at this magnificent portrait of Henry VIII by Hans Holbein, proud and tall with a codpiece indicating his royal virility.
 This painting was copied and distributed amongst Royal friends and ambassadors across the kingdom.

 The advent of photography brought new ways to record and celebrate our Royals, but also to capture them unawares.
-Promoting and preserving the Royal image is a difficult task in a digital age.
+Promoting and preserving the Royal image is obviously a difficult task in the digital age.
 Choreographed photographs are heavily publicized to promote the Windsor family line as having authority and longevity whilst placing them firmly in the modern age.